Cork and Youghal Railway

 The Cork and Youghal Railway (C&YR) was a company that built and operated a short 27 mi railway built in the early 1860s in Ireland linking Cork with Youghal, a small resort with harbour at the mouth of the Munster Blackwater.
 There was an additional 6 mi branch to Cobh (Queenstown), a deepwater port in Cork Harbour associated with transatlantic liners.
 The railway was forced into administration within a few short years due to the bankruptcy of major shareholder David Leopold Lewis and was taken over by the much larger Great Southern and Western Railway (GS&WR).
 The branch to Cobh became the main line and by the late 1980s was the only part of the previously extensive rail network around Cork City to remain operational apart from the main line to Dublin.
-2009 saw the Youghal branch re-open to Cork while the remainder of the route is being converted to a greenway in the 2020s.
+2009 saw the Midleton branch re-open to Cork while the remainder of the route is being converted to a greenway in the 2020s.

 History

 C&YR

 A group company called the Cork and Waterford Railway was established in the 1840 which explored a route between the two major south coast cities via Youghal and Dungarvan.
 Had this come to fruition it has been commented the traffic levels on the line would likely have been significantly larger.

 The rights to build a line from Cork to Youghal was established in law in 1854.
 The C&YR was initially under the chairmanship of Isaac Butt, member of Parliament for Youghal, and leader of the Irish Party in the House of Commons.
 Little progress seems to have been made until the arrival of a financier from London, David Leopold Lewis.
 Lewis had grand plans to turn Youghal into a "Brighton-by-the-sea" resort and approached the project with gusto, not only buying C&YR shares at a 40% premium, acquiring a pleasure steamer for trips up the Munster Blackwater, and culminating in the purchasing of most of the town of Youghal from William Cavendish, 7th Duke of Devonshire in 1861.

-Butt was replaced in 1959 by Cusack Patrick Roney who had board level experience with the Cambridge and Lincoln Railway Company and Eastern Counties Railway in England; and the Grand Trunk Railway Company of Canada.
+Butt was replaced in 1859 by Cusack Patrick Roney who had board level experience with the Cambridge and Lincoln Railway Company and Eastern Counties Railway in England; and the Grand Trunk Railway Company of Canada.
 Murray and McNeil credit Roney with keeping the C&YR enterprise going despite the activities of Lewis; though Roney does seem to extol the railway; Youghal with its rejunvination by Lewis; and the Lewis pleasure steamship trip up the Blackwater in his book How to Spend a Month in Ireland.